seyi-js/crypto-cli/README.md

-## A Cli tool for getting latest crytocurrency prices
+## A Cli tool for getting  crytocurrency prices.

 # Installation